AakSin/IntrotoInteractiveMedia/Week4/Data Visualization.md

 ### Process

 I have always been a fan of [DataIsBeautful - Reddit](https://www.reddit.com/r/dataisbeautiful/hot/) and its fascinating visualizations - especially the dynamic ones.
 For this reason I chose to work on a data visualization code (rather than text generation).
 Since it is one of my first visualizations, I chose to go for something simple - a csv file with coordinates I could plot.
 The best dataset I could find was flights.csv which consisted of rows of flight data - with their airports, countries, coordinates, ...
 After cleaning up the data and keeping the ones I felt were necessary, I loaded and plotted them on the canvas.
 The very first visual of the data looked too simple so I thought of adding some colours to it.
-If an airport had an outgoing flight it was marked with a blue circle, but if it had more incoming flight sit was marked with a red circle
+If a flight entry was domestic, it was marked with a red circle, but if it was international it was marked with a blue circle.

 ### Challenges
 The first challenge I faced was finding the data.
 Datasets I found on the internet were extremely compled and would require hours of cleaning if I chouse to visualize them, so find the right data - one which had less columns to take care of was important to me.
 This too had to be visualizable i.e. have coordinates I could plot.

+Another challenge I faced was with the mapping of distance.
+It took me some time to figure out how to use distance to add a kind of variation to the data plots.

 ### Future Improvements